Simran-BITSGoa/DPI-C/readme.txt

 Ensure that the hello.so file is created in the current directory:

 ls -l hello.so
+Step 5: use vlog hello.sv for complilling
-Step 5: Run the Simulation
+Step 6: Run the Simulation
 Use ModelSim (or QuestaSim) to run the simulation with the following command:

 vsim -c -do "run -all" hello_world -sv_lib ./hello